nliaquin/linux-guides/arch-install.md

 To check, enter:
 > ls /sys/firmware/efi/efivars

 One of two outcomes occur.
 Either you'll see a whole bunch of output, an error, or nothing at all.
 If you see a whole bunch of output on the screen, that means you have efi vars, and thus, efi.
-Had there been an error, or nothing at all, this means you have BIOS-boot.
-This only affects one factor of the installation, the boot loader.
-Don't worry about this for now and continue.
+If no output is given, or an error saying the direcory does not exist, this means you have BIOS-boot.
+This does impact two of the steps later in the installation, so take careful note as to what the output was.

 ### Connecting to the internet
-The Arch installation medium unfortunately will take you very far without an internet connection.
-This is because Arch is a minimalast distro which only contains a small numbe rof pre-installed utilities, such as standard GNU and Linux programs, shells, etc. You'll have to learn how to connect to wifi via the commandline if you don't have ethernet, but don't fret!
-A newer utility called iwd comes standard with the Arch installation medium.
-This program is far easier to use compared to NetworkManager, which is soon to be deprecated, or at least will be phased out once a number of desktop environments no longer depend on it.
+In recent years, the Arch installation image comes with a very easy to use wifi commandline program called **iwd** which does not require as much setup as NetworkManager does.

-For reference, iwd is spawned via the commandline as follows:
+Start iwd from the commandline with the following command:
 > iwctl

 You'll be put into a commandline interface, and you'll now want to list your network devices: